belgotux/nutNotify/README.md

 chown nut:nut /var/log/nutNotify
 cp nutNotify.logrotate /etc/logrotate.d
 ```
+Activate nutNotify by editing `upsmon.conf` and replace "NOTIFYCMD" with `/usr/local/bin/nutNotify.sh`.

 ## Link
 Here an article (in french) in my website about [the notification of Nut by Telegram Pushbullet or Pushover](https://www.monlinux.net/2023/02/nut-notifications-push-telegram-pushbullet-pushover-pour-ups/)